A Practical Guide For Getting Through Panic Attacks

 • Swimming or taking a shower in cold water

-• Listening to a guided progressive muscle relaxation technique video to relax your whole body
+• Listening to a guided progressive muscle relaxation video to relax your whole body

 Return to your routine

-After grounding yourself, try to return to whatever task you were doing before the panic attack occurred.
-If you can't focus on your routine, focus on another task.
+After grounding yourself, try to return to the task you were doing before the panic attack occurred.
+If you struggle to focus on your routine, focus on another task.
 Refocusing your thoughts on an external activity may prevent you from ruminating on the discomfort you have experienced.
 However, if you are exhausted after the attack, you might also try taking a nap to replenish your energy.

 Connect with others after the fact

-It might also be helpful to talk to a trusted friend or loved one to let them know what happened if they were not present for the attack.
+Talk to a trusted friend or loved one to tell them what happened if they were not present for the attack.
 Connecting with other people could help you feel present after a panic attack.
 They may also offer validation and support to help you return to regular activities.

 Eat a snack

-Try to have a snack during or after your panic attack.
-You can replenish your energy with a tasty and nutritious treat.
+A tasty and nutritious treat may replenish your energy during or after your panic attack.
 In addition, experiencing the sensation of taste could be a form of mindfulness or grounding.
 If you struggle to gain the energy to cook, go for a walk, shop, clean, or order food (if you can afford to).

 Can medications help with panic attacks?